-The Amazigh (Berber) community is made up of the descendants of the indigenous, pre-Arab inhabitants of North Africa.
+The Amazigh (Berber) community is made up of the descendants of the indigenous pre-Arab inhabitants of North Africa.
 This project provides volunteers with the unique opportunity to work within an Amazigh village while helping villagers with their daily tasks, and providing them with new skills to help improve their daily life.
-Volunteers are placed in rural villages in the Atlas Mountains and work in local community centers where they assist with teaching, childcare and women’s education.
-Additionally, volunteers have the opportunity to provide intensive English language classes to children, teenagers, and adults in the local village.
+Volunteers are placed in rural villages in the Atlas Mountains and work in local community centers where they assist with teaching, childcare, agriculture, and women’s education.

-Although the Moroccan Government is working hard to improve literacy and promote professional development through the National Initiative for Human Development (NIHD), a large portion of children and adults are not given the opportunity to learn a second language to improve future employment prospects.
-Volunteers on the Teaching English or Teaching French project are placed in local community centers that provide free or very low cost language classes to members of the local community.
-Volunteers can teach children, teenagers or adults, depending on the center in which in which they are placed.
+Although the Moroccan Government is working hard to improve literacy and promote professional development through the National Initiative for Human Development (NIHD), a large percentage of Moroccan children and teenagers are not given the chance to acquire marketable skills.
+These young Moroccans are aware that speaking a second language will enable them to further their education and integrate well into the job market.
+Volunteers on the Teaching English project are placed in local community centers that provide free or very low cost language classes to members of the local community.
+Volunteers can teach children, teenagers or adults, depending on the center in which they are placed.
 These centers often lack structure and organization which requires volunteers to be adaptable and use their initiative to be effective in their placements.
 Volunteers assist the staff at these centers by running intensive language classes, providing tutoring for school exams, helping with homework, and organizing educational games and activities.
 Often volunteers will run classes in tandem with another international volunteer.
-When applying for this project, volunteers need to choose either Teaching English or Teaching French.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
+Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 Special Needs Care